-DNR-managed forest lands are subject to several laws and department policies guiding their management.
+DNR-managed forest lands are subject to several laws and DNR policies guiding their management.
 The following documents have the most direct impact on how forests are managed for purposes of marbled murrelet conservation:

-- The 1997 HCP, a 70-year agreement between the U.S. Fish and Wildlife Service and National Marine Fisheries Services (the Federal Services) and DNR, describes a set of management strategies that DNR employs to offset any incidental take caused to individual listed animals, and promotes conservation of the species as a whole.
-The 1997 HCP was amended in 2004 in the Klickitat Planning Unit to better implement northern spotted owl habitat conservation strategies.
+- The 1997 HCP, a 70-year agreement between the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Services (the Federal Services) and DNR, describes a set of management strategies that DNR employs to offset any incidental take caused to individual listed animals, and promotes conservation of the species as a whole.
+The 1997 HCP was amended in 2004 for the Klickitat HCP planning unit to better implement northern spotted owl habitat conservation strategies.
 The 1997 HCP included an interim strategy for marbled murrelet conservation.
-In addition, concurrence letters between DNR and U.S. Fish and Wildlife Service further specified procedures for identifying and protecting marbled murrelet habitat in the North Puget (2007) and South Puget (2009) HCP planning units. - The 2006 Policy for Sustainable Forests (PSF) contains the vision of the Board of Natural Resources and DNR for the management of current and future forests on state trust lands.
-PSF policies are specifically designed to achieve DNR's fiduciary responsibilities by generating revenues for trust beneficiaries, while meeting DNR's obligations under the 1997 HCP.
+In addition, concurrence letters between DNR and USFWS further specified procedures for identifying and protecting marbled murrelet habitat in the North Puget (2007) and South Puget (2009) HCP planning units. - The 2006 Policy for Sustainable Forests contains the vision of the Board of Natural Resources and DNR for the management of current and future forests on state trust lands.
+Policies are specifically designed to achieve DNR's fiduciary responsibilities by generating revenues for trust beneficiaries, while meeting DNR's obligations under the 1997 HCP.

-The analysis area for the marbled murrelet long-term conservation strategy includes just over 1.3 million acres of DNR-managed lands.2 These lands are managed for a multiple set of objectives including timber production, conservation, recreational and resource land uses.
-With such a large area and variety of land types and land uses, the development of a long-term conservation strategy takes advantage of a landscape planning approach towards conservation.
+The analysis area for the marbled murrelet long-term conservation strategy includes just over 1.38 million acres of DNR-managed lands.2 These lands are managed for multiple objectives including timber production, conservation, and recreational and resource land uses.
+With such a large area and variety of land types and land uses, the development of a long-term conservation strategy takes advantage of a landscape-planning approach to conservation.

 DNR collects and maintains information on the forest lands it manages.
-These data are used to determine where, when and how timber harvest is likely to happen, as well as where on the landscape forests are likely to be maintained and/or conserved over time.
+These data are used to determine where, when, and how timber harvest is likely to happen, as well as where on the landscape forests are likely to be maintained and/or conserved over time.
 For example, some forest stands may be deferred from harvest because they are designated as existing old-growth forests, or serve as gene pool reserves for native trees species.
-Areas may also be deferred from harvest due to slope stability issues or other local knowledge of ecologically, socially, or culturally important areas.
-Other forest areas may be managed to maintain forest cover or certain forest structural conditions to achieve wildlife habitat objectives for species covered by the 1997 HCP (including the northern spotted owl, salmonids, and other aquatic and riparian obligate species).
-DNR also manages lands under the state Natural Areas Preserves Act, which dedicates Natural Areas (including Natural Resource Conservation Areas and Natural Area Preserves) in perpetuity for education, scientific research, and conservation of native biological diversity.
-Together, these DNR forest lands are managed to maintain forest cover3 for conservation; they provide the building blocks for a landscape approach to the long-term conservation strategy for the marbled murrelet.
+Areas also may be deferred from harvest due to slope stability issues or other local knowledge of ecologically, socially, or culturally important areas.
+Other forest areas may be managed to maintain forest cover or certain forest structural conditions to achieve wildlife habitat objectives for species covered by the 1997 HCP (including the northern spotted owl, salmonids, and other aquatic and riparian-obligate species).
+DNR also manages lands under the state Natural Areas Preserves Act, which dedicates natural areas (including natural resource conservation areas and natural area preserves) in perpetuity for education, scientific research, and conservation of native biological diversity.
+Together, these lands are managed to maintain forest cover3 for conservation and provide the building blocks for a landscape approach to the marbled murrelet long-term conservation strategy.